davidwolfpaw/pawsome-portfolio/readme.txt

 License:           GPL-2.0-or-later
 License URI:       https://www.gnu.org/licenses/gpl-2.0.html

-A Portfolio Block with Item sub-blocks that can then be tagged, and filtered by tag
+A Portfolio Block with a custom Portfolio Item post type that can then be tagged, and filtered by tag

 == Description ==